jevinevans/Game/changelogs/2023/2023_10_15 - Stats Integration.md

   - temporary for combat needs (will just be used on stats and can be removed when combat complete)
   - Create add, subtrack, and comparisions

-- Update character to generalize and similar playable characters and non-playable chars
 - build a npc manager
   - Create a default list of enemies that should be used